xlith/lipsum-cli/README.md

     -V, --version                      Print version information
     -w, --words <WORDS>                Count of words to generate.
 Default is 5 if text source is not liber-primus
+    -l, --words-per-line               Count of words after a new line is inserted.
+By default deactivated Zero is the same as deactivated
+                                       No new line will come after the last word

 ```